 The Foothills Multisport Fieldhouse will support a range of community uses, field sports, court sports and athletics.
 This includes a FIFA-sized rectangular field, track and field amenities to World Athletics standards, court space, fitness centre and multipurpose rooms.

 Benefits to Calgarians

-The cost of the multi-sport fieldhouse is to be determined.
 The timeline to complete the project is estimated at five years from the time funding becomes available.

 Arts Commons Transformation